dojot/docs/source/flow.rst

     :align: left
     :alt: http_node

-This node sends a file from/to a FTP server.
+This node sends a file to a FTP server.
 When uploading a file, its name can be set by setting the "Filename" field in the same way as other output variables (it should refer to a variable set in the flow).
 The file encoding will set the file enconding, which could be, for instance,